 6. You want to meet caring, good-humored, enthusiastic, active, outdoorsy people?
 Volunteer at a cleanup event.
 We list such events in the SpinSheet calendar and at spinsheet.com. ~M.W.

 Looking for a neat volunteer opportunity?
 Sign up or volunteer for the Back Creek Conservancy's Feet for the Creek Walkathon.
-There will be live music by Guava Jelly, a food truck, and beer at the end.
+There will be live steel drum music, food, drinks, and family fun.
 SpinSheet is a sponsor.
-More here.